11 Incredible Things To Do At Naoshima & Teshima Art Islands In Japan

 We actually preferred Teshima for the peacefulness and beauty of the island more but I’m glad we saw both because Naoshima is amazing too!

-10. How much would it cost to visit the art islands in Japan?
+11. How much does it cost to visit the art islands in Japan?